CzternastyHembre/IT1901-ITP/README.md

 A casino application with features such as roulette, slots and blackjack.
 Users will be able to save their username and balance.

-Look inside the casino directory to read more about the code in the application.
+Look inside the casino directory to read more about the application and the code.

 The Docs folder contains the information about the releases of the application.